Approved Date – 02/22/2021

 4.1.1.
 Users of DC email must use the service only for the Allowable Uses defined above and refrain from any of the Prohibited Uses defined above.

 4.1.2.
-Users must change passwords with regular frequency, in accordance with applicable agency and OCTO standards and recommendations.
+Users must change passwords with regular frequency, per applicable agency and OCTO standards and recommendations.

 4.2.
 DC Government Agencies